 Introduction to the Initiative

-We are an informal collaboration led by Gorilla Highlands Ltd, a company based in Musanze (Rwanda), and open to anyone.
+We are an informal collaboration led by Gorilla Highlands Ltd, a company based in Musanze (Rwanda), and anyone with interest in the region is most welcome to join us.
 Numerous private and government partners have supported us by advertising in our media, sending participants to our events, providing complimentary services/discounts for fam trips, funding our activities, and more.
 Based on their feedback, a process of growing into the Gorilla Highlands Society is under way, on the foundation of Getting Things Done.

 In 2013 we won a World Summit Award for an interactive ebook (a new edition is in the works).
 Our most well-known product is the Gorilla Highlands Pocket Guide, a booklet published in 10,000 copies.
 Our main gatherings are Gorilla Highlands Silverchef, a regional cooking competition and networking event, and Gorilla Highlands Bootcamp, a canoeing activity meant to introduce junior staff of our partners to the initiative.
 International volunteers are at the core of what we do.